Otus-DevOps-2021-05/vshender_infra/README.md

 - Input variables were used for the configuration.
 - The network load balancer was created.
 - The second VM instance was created.
+- The `count` parameter was used in order to create two app instances.

 <details><summary>Details</summary>